With infrastructure and cluster access ready, you now deploy the Confident AI application services. This step covers:

 When you kubectl apply a manifest, Kubernetes:

-The confident-k8s repository contains Kubernetes manifests organized by service:
+The Kubernetes manifests are organized by service:

 Container images are stored in Confident AI’s ECR.
 Your Confident AI representative will provide the specific version tags to use.